Jav65/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your Computer.<br>
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

-1. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-W09-2/tp/releases).
+2. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-W09-2/tp/releases).

     Copy the file to the folder you wish to use as your NOKnock home folder.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar noknock.jar` command to run the application.<br>
+3. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar noknock.jar` command to run the application.

     A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>

    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+4. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:
    * `list-patients` — Lists all patients.
    * `add-patient n/Dylan ic/S1234567A w/2A` — Adds a patient named Dylan.